Contaminated Land and the Planning Process

 Principle 5 of the NEPM states that [planning] authorities 'that consent to developments, or changes in land use, should ensure a site that is being considered for development or a change in land use, and that the authorities ought reasonably know if it has a history of use that is indicative of potential contamination, is suitable for its intended use.'

-The Land Use and Planning and Approvals Act 1993 (LUPAA) requires, under Section 12B(4)(b) that Tasmanian Planning Policies must be consistent with relevant State Policies.
+The Land Use Planning and Approvals Act 1993 (LUPAA) requires, under Section 12B(4)(b) that Tasmanian Planning Policies must be consistent with relevant State Policies.

 • An environmental site assessment to satisfy P1 of the Development or Use Standards in the Code must be completed by a site contamination practitioner who is certified as defined in C14.3 of the Code.
-The certification scheme endorsed by the Director is explained here - Engaging a contaminated site assessment consultant.
+The certification scheme endorsed by the Director is explained at - Engaging a contaminated site assessment consultant.

 • Where A1 of the Development or Use Standards in the Code is planned to be satisfied by certification by “the Director” please note that this would only occur in exceptional circumstances and contact with the Director would need to be made prior to commencement of assessment works.